CryptoCoin20/soeinfach/_posts/blog/2015-08-10-mathjax-example.md

 ## Usage

+TIPP .::.
 To enable MathJax support be sure Kramdown is your Markdown flavor of choice and MathJax is set to true in your `_config.yml` file.

 ```yaml
 markdown: kramdown